Welcome to today's edition of the Rush 24-7 podcast.

 Yes, sir.

-People criticizing him because he didn't include atheists in his speech.
+People criticizing him because he didn't include atheists in his speech?

-Uh you know what I find interesting about about that, I've got a couple stories in here, I'm looking for them even as we speak.
+You know, what I find interesting about that, and I've got a couple stories in here.

-Uh and I will find them in due course.
+And I will find them in due course.

 Here's one.

-Uh yeah, he they didn't even include atheists.
+Yeah, he didn't even include atheists.

-Washington Post um lead editorial today.
+Washington Post lead editorial today.

 There's a gap in Mitt Romney's admirable call for tolerance.